 How do I make it gluten-free?

-To make a gluten-free version, swap regular pretzels with gluten-free pretzels in the crust.
+Just swap regular pretzels for gluten-free pretzels in the crust.

 Why does my pretzel crust get soggy?